 Easel painting is something these two year olds have mastered over time and with a great deal of practice.
 By giving the children opportunity to explore the paint and practice painting on the easel, it has become a natural part of their day.
-A child who has never explored painting at the easel is likely to paint on everything but the easel the first few times but don’t give up – instead continue to offer the opportunity to try and see the growth and development improve.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+A child who has never explored painting at the easel is likely to paint on everything but the easel the first few times but don’t give up – instead continue to offer the opportunity to try and see the growth and development improve.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!